pwtail/vinyl_prev/README.md

 It uses django extensibility features to a bit more extent than the official documentation recommends.
 Indeed, django is pretty
-extensible, as a result of the need of supporting a lot of database backends as well as supporting multiple databases at once.
+extensible, which is the result of the need of supporting a lot of database backends as well as supporting multiple databases at once.

 **VinylManager**